Welcome to the Southeastern Fertility Center's Home Page

 We provide updates on this site to ensure you are receiving the latest information.
 If you wish to schedule an appointment with us or have questions, please call us at (865) 777-0088 or click here to use our appointment request form.

-Spring Update 2016
+Fall Update 2016

-To Operate or Not to Operate?
+Fresh or Frozen?
 That is the Question!

 Once upon a time, oocyte cryopreservation (egg freezing) was considered experimental; however, in January 2013, the American Society for Reproductive Medicine declared that this is no longer the case.
 Based on data that IVF outcomes with cryopreserved and fresh donor oocytes are comparable, some IVF centers established frozen donor egg banks.
 A study published in JAMA looked at data from the 2013 annual report of US IVF center outcomes published by the Society for Assisted Reproductive Technology to compare live birth rates using either fresh or cryopreserved donor oocytes.
 Of 11,148 oocyte donation cycles, 2,227 (20%) involved use of cryopreserved donor oocytes.
 Per started recipient cycle, the live birth rates were 49.6% with fresh versus 43.2% with cryopreserved oocytes.
 Per embryo transfer, the live birth rates were 56.1% with fresh versus 47.1% with cryopreserved oocytes.
 Patients using fresh oocytes had a mean of 1.7 embryos transferred versus 1.6 embryos for patients using cryopreserved oocytes.
 Bottom line, frozen egg cycle outcomes are almost the same of fresh cycle outcomes.
 In a frozen cycle, coordination with the donor's cycle is not necessary, and banked oocytes also may reduce costs per IVF cycle because several recipients can share oocytes from one donor.